 - Users can view objects within their roles and below them.

-- Users will not be able to view objects above or across them within the hierarchy.
+- Users cannot view objects above or across them within the hierarchy.

 - Users can also be reassigned tags.

-Unrestricted access are objects that can be viewed by any user.
-Regardless of where a user resides in the tag hierarchy, unrestricted objects can be accessed by all users.
+Unrestricted access are objects that any user can view.
+Regardless of where a user resides in the tag hierarchy, all users can access unrestricted objects.
 Any user can change an object to or from Unrestricted.

 Complete Data Access Control